 Services & Support Directory

-NSUN is not a mental health service/support provider.
-We also do not have the resource/expertise to provide advocacy and formal advice or individual casework and legal support.
+NSUN is not a mental health service or support provider.
+We also do not currently have the resource or expertise to provide advocacy and formal advice or individual casework and legal support.
 You can find information about providers of these services below.

 This page also lists lots of other services, resources, and sources of information and support on a range of mental health related topics (including information on other user-led mental health groups).

-If you would like help with being signposted to the right place, or if you have suggestions for resources to add (please note that we aim to only add free to access resources), get in touch with us at info@nsun.org.uk.
+If you would like help with being signposted to the right place, if you’re a user-led group looking for advice or support about running your group, or if you have suggestions for resources to add (please note: we aim to only add free to access resources), get in touch with us at info@nsun.org.uk.

 In order, this page contains the following sections: